standard-software/WindowTabs/README.md

 <a href="https://github.com/standard-software/WindowTabs/releases">![GitHub Downloads (all assets, all releases)](https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fstandard-software%2FWindowTabs%2Fbadge-data%2Fdownloads.json)</a>

-Download the installer or the zip containing the exe from the [releases](https://github.com/standard-software/WindowTabs/releases) page.
+Download from the [releases](https://github.com/standard-software/WindowTabs/releases) page.

-- **WtSetup.msi** - Windows Installer package with automatic installation and uninstallation support
-- **WindowTabs.zip** - Portable version that can be extracted and run from any location

 ## Installation

-### Using the MSI Installer (WtSetup.msi)

-Run `WtSetup.msi` and follow the installation wizard (default: `Program Files\WindowTabs`).
+- **WtSetup.msi** - installer.
+Run it and follow the wizard (default: `Program Files\WindowTabs`)

-### Using the Portable Version (WindowTabs.zip)

-Extract `WindowTabs.zip` to your preferred location and run `WindowTabs.exe`.
+- **WindowTabs.zip** - portable.
+Extract it anywhere and run `WindowTabs.exe`

 ## Usage

-- Right-click the tray icon, select "Settings" from the menu, then choose programs to tab in the "Programs" tab.
+- Right-click the tray icon, open "Settings", and choose the programs to tab in the "Programs" tab.
 - Drag and drop tabs to group them, and right-click for further actions.

 ![Task Tray Menu](README_Image/TaskTrayMenuImage.png)